Tuesday, April 30, 2013

 1. Since both הין and איפה are volume measures, to mention הין separately is superfluous.

-2. a) Whether you say yes or no, it should be due to righteous rather than some petty considerations.
+2. a) Whether you say “yes” or “no”, it should be due to righteous rather than some petty considerations.

 b) You should say what you mean, as opposed to saying one thing and thinking another.